Best Ranger Beads for Pace Counting

 Value: Cost vs. Benefit

 You never want to spend too much money on one resource, especially something like ranger beads.
 It’s better to diversify your tools and preparedness gear to make sure you are covered for a wide range of scenarios.
-There is a sweet spot where you get high value out of the best features with not-to-high of a price, which is where our top pick sits.
+There is a sweet spot where you get high value out of the best features at not too high a price, which is where our top pick sits.

 Functionality

 The single most important consideration for a pace counter is how well it works, or its effectiveness.
-You want the beads to be tight, but not too tight where the beads are not easy to move with one hand.
+You want the beads to be tight, but not so tight that the beads are not easy to move with one hand.

 Durability